userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 ## Included packages

-The `kde-neon` extension depends on two separate snaps: a build snap and a platform snap.
+The `kde-neon` extension depends on two separate snaps: a build snap and a platform/content snap.

-The _build snap_ ensures that the relevant Qt 5 and KDE Frameworks development libraries (and supporting files) are available during the build process.
-These libraries are sourced from the Ubuntu-based *KDE neon* Linux distribution, which provides more much recent versions of Qt 5 and the KDE Frameworks than are available in the Ubuntu 22.04 LTS / `core22` software repositories.
+The _build snap_ ensures that the relevant Qt 5 and KDE Frameworks development libraries and supporting files are available during the build process.
+These libraries are sourced from the Ubuntu-based [*KDE neon* Linux distribution](https://neon.kde.org/), which provides more recent versions of Qt 5 and the KDE Frameworks than are available in the `core22` software archive.

 The _platform snap_ makes the corresponding run-time libraries available to your snap when it is launched by your users.
-The _platform snap_ will be downloaded automatically from the Snap Store when a user installs a snap that uses the `kde-neon` extension, if it isn't already present on the user's machine.
-By relying on a standalone _platform snap_, you don't need to bundle the Qt 5/KDE libraries in your snap, which keeps the file size of your snap to a minimum.
-The _platform snap_ can also be re-used by other snaps that use the `kde-neon` extension.
+If the _platform snap_ isn't already present on a user's machine, then it will be installed automatically from the Snap Store automatically whenever that user tries to install a `kde-neon` extension based snap.

+By relying on a standalone _platform snap_, you can avoid bundling the Qt/KDE Frameworks libraries in your snap, keeping the size of your snap to a minimum.
+The same _platform snap_ can also be re-used by other snaps that use the `kde-neon` extension.

 ## The build environment

-In addition to ensuring that the _build snap_ is available during the snap creation process, the `kde-neon` extension defines the following `PATH`, `XDG_DATA_DIRS` and `SNAPCRAFT_CMAKE_ARGS` environment variables using a `build-environment` section in each of your snap's build parts.
-You can override these defaults or define other build-time environment variables on a part-by-part basis by adding your own `build-environment` section(s) to your *snapcraft.yaml*.
+In addition to making the _build snap_ available during the snap creation process, the `kde-neon` extension defines the `PATH`, `XDG_DATA_DIRS` and `SNAPCRAFT_CMAKE_ARGS` environment variables by adding a `build-environment` section in each of your snap's build parts:

 ```yaml
 build-environment: